karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 </Project>
 ```
-Once the Coverlet package is installed in the Unit Test project, you can collect Code Coverage using the ``dotnet test --collect:"XPlat Code Coverage"`` command.
+Once the Coverlet package is installed in the Unit Test project, you can start collecting Code Coverage using the ``dotnet test --collect:"XPlat Code Coverage"`` command.

-The Data Collector will generate a Cobertura XML file. **The Cobertura format is frequently used as a standard format for Code Coverage reports.**
+The Data Collector will generate a Cobertura XML file. **The XML Cobertura format is frequently used as a standard format for Code Coverage reports.**

 If you attempt to run the ``dotnet test --collect:"XPlat Code Coverage"`` command without having the ``Coverlet.Collector`` installed on your Unit Tests projects, no Code Coverage will be collected and you'll receive a warning.